 Passover is a holiday steeped in tradition, marked by a gathering of family and friends eating together.
-But with social distancing regulations in place, a big seder is off the table for most Americans this year.
+But with some social distancing regulations still in place, a big seder might be off the table for most Americans this year.

-Since you may be cooking just for yourself or a small group this Passover—and you won’t need to face judgment from highly opinionated family members who have enjoyed a few too many glasses of Manischewitz—we encourage you to experiment and have fun with your menu.
+If you're cooking for just yourself or a small group this Passover—and therefore avoiding judgment from highly opinionated family members who have enjoyed a few too many glasses of Manischewitz—we encourage you to experiment and have fun with your menu.
 Try a braised lamb shoulder spiced up with chilies and softly sweetened with dates, an appetizer of crispy fried artichokes, or a Sephardic-style charoset scented with orange flower water.
 (More leftovers for you is never a bad thing.)

-Read on for 15 of our favorite traditional and not-so-traditional recipes to make this year's seder a smashing success, whether you’re quarantined with family or you’re turning to Zoom for a virtual celebration.
+Read on for 15 of our favorite traditional and not-so-traditional recipes to make this year's seder a smashing success, whether you’re spending it with family or turning to Zoom for a virtual celebration.
 You can find our favorite Passover desserts right here.

 A note about the recipes that follow: Though some were designed with Passover in mind, others are meant to be more all-purpose, which means some of them contain ingredients not considered kosher for Passover—or, at least, not considered by everyone to be such.
 These may include soy sauce (which can be substituted with kosher tamari), Worcestershire sauce (fish-free Worcestershire may be substituted), distilled white vinegar, mustard, rice, and legumes.